Is it time to buy a new car?

 What time of year is best to buy a used car?

 If you want the widest selection of fresh, recent trade-ins, look around March to April, September and October, when the new plates come in.
-For the best bargains, look in the months before – January and February are cold, dark and dealers will want to clear stock for the new trade-ins they hope will appear, and July and August many families are on school holidays and trips abroad, and don’t want to spend money on used cars.
+For the best bargains, look in the months before – January and February are cold and dark, meaning dealers will want to clear stock for the new trade-ins they hope will appear.
+When deciding to buy a used car, it’s important to remember to look for a trusted used car dealership near you, by doing this you’ll not only get a good price but you’ll be at less risk of buying a poor quality car which could fail on you after only a few weeks.

 Personalization with Private Number Plates